Marrakech: Enchanted Markets & Tagine Cooking

 Safety in Beijing

-It’s hard to have an opinion of a place while only being there for a day.
-But the general impression I got though, is that the streets felt much safer than what I expected.
-There wasn’t a time during this layover I felt threatened nor hassled.
-I am unsure if the police presence in the streets near Wangfujing were in conjonction with the western New Year’s, but the crowds were happy, the merchants helpful and friendly, and the streets rather clean.
-Even though I was traveling the streets with my boyfriend, I felt it would have been safe enough for me to travel solo.
-Again, I chose to travel by taxi and hired an English speaking private chauffeur, to ease things and save on time.
-And like in any other big cities in the world, you always have to exercise normal cautions.
+It’s challenging to form a comprehensive opinion of a place after just a day.
+However, my general impression is that the streets felt much safer than I had expected.
+Throughout this layover, I never felt threatened or harassed.
+I’m not sure if the increased police presence near Wangfujing was related to the Western New Year, but the crowds were cheerful, the merchants were helpful and friendly, and the streets were relatively clean.
+Even though I was accompanied by my boyfriend, I felt that it would have been safe for me to travel solo.
+Once again, I chose to get around by taxi and hired an English-speaking private chauffeur to streamline things and save time.
+Like in any other major city worldwide, it’s always wise to exercise normal caution.

 zhang-kaiyv-693126-unsplash